devhawala/dwarf/readme.md

 #### Installing or building Dwarf

-Dwarf is available as ready to run release on Github: download the newest `dist.jar` package from the github repository, unzip the package, done.
+Dwarf is available as ready to run release on Github: download the newest `dist.zip` package from the github repository, unzip the package, done (more or less).

+The archive `dist.zip` contains a runnable jar `dwarf.jar` and the default keyboard mapping file, as well as sample configuration and shell script files for running XDE (Dawn) and GlobalView (GVWin) environments.
+Copy your disk and germ files for the environments into the corresponding directoriesand if necessary adapt the filenames in respective configuration file.

+Hint: the disk or floppy files should not reside in the same directory as the `dwarf.jar` file, as the Java runtime will high probably enforce the read-only access to files in this directory.
+The `dist.zip` archive contains a exemplary directory structure.

 For building from source, download the ZIP or clone the Dwarf Github repository, this gives you a project directory that can be imported into Eclipse (at least Mars release, preferably Neon).